 Last Sunday, my client was complimented by some young ladies who said she was dressed so well she should appear in Vogue magazine, and she was over the moon!”

-Caring tasks can be as varied as the individuals themselves.
+The tasks of in home care services can be as varied as the individuals themselves.
 Diversity of tasks keeps Care Workers stimulated and can make the job more exciting.
-One moment a Care Worker needs to run errands; another time someone needs help in the shower or with dressing.
+One moment a Care Worker needs to run errands; another time someone needs help in the shower or with dressing, or being a My aged Care Service finder.
 At other times the unexpected happens and Care Workers have to think and respond on their feet and on the fly.

-Edith shows how a Care Worker sometimes needs to respond in ways that are unpredictable and unexpected:
+Edith shows how an in home Care Worker sometimes needs to respond in ways that are unpredictable and unexpected: